MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-configuration.md

 The management pack can monitor failover group databases.

-Active geo-replication is designed as a business continuity solution that allows the application to perform quick disaster recovery of individual databases in case of a regional disaster or large-scale outage.
+Active geo-replication is designed as a business continuity solution that allows the application to perform quick disaster recovery of individual databases if a regional disaster or large-scale outage occurs.

 If geo-replication is enabled, the application can initiate failover to a secondary database in a different Azure region.
 For more information, see the [Creating and using active geo-replication](/azure/azure-sql/database/active-geo-replication-overview) article.